Ms Ines Rae

 Teaching and research is in the area of contemporary photographic practice.
 I have a particular interest in the role of women within representation.

-Ines contributes to the BA Media Arts and Ba Creative Media programmes in the areas of Collaborative Practice, Documentary and contributes to the Critical Theory programme and Dissertation Supervision.
+Ines contributes to the BA(Hons) Media Arts and BA(Hons) Creative Media programmes in the areas of Collaborative Practice, Documentary and contributes to the Critical Theory programme and Dissertation Supervision.

 She has also supervised postgraduate students with interests in feminist art practice, class cultures and documentary photography practices.